OpShin/opshin-book/src/language_tour/variables.md

 This will allow you to also store objects of type `B` in `z` later in the code.

+> Note that the type of a variable can not be changed after initialization.
+> This is true as of version 0.19.0 and may change again in a later version.

 ## Tuple Assignments

 Opshin supports Python's tuple assignment syntax: